Endava-Sofia/fe-code-guidelines/guidelines/react.md

 ### Export components using named export

 Using named exports allows for explicit and consistent importing of components, which can make the code easier to follow.
-It also facilitates tree-shaking in modern bundlers, allowing for a more efficient final bundle by potentially eliminating unused code.
+It also facilitates tree-shaking in modern bundlers, allowing for an efficient final bundle by potentially eliminating unused code.

 ```jsx
 // ❌ Inconsistent component name